playframework/templatecontrol/templates/README.md

 ./create-branches-lagom.sh 1.5.x
 ```

-This will create `2.7.x` branches on each Play template declared in `templates-play.sh` and `1.5.x` for each Lagom template in `templates-lagom.sh`.
+This will create a `2.7.x` branch on every Play template repo declared in `templates-play.sh` and a `1.5.x` branch on every Lagom template in `templates-lagom.sh`.

 This is especially useful when we have a new major release.